-At CasinoTopsOnline, we are committed to promoting safe and responsible gambling as we implement several initiatives to make sure we equip you with all the information and tools for a safe gambling experience.
+At CasinoTopsOnline, we are committed to promoting safe and responsible gambling as we implement several initiatives to make sure we equip you with all the information and tools to have a safer gambling experience.

 Some of these initiatives include only promoting licensed and trustworthy casinos, rating and scoring the casino brands using our rating process, CasinoTopsOnline TrustScore and providing help and tips so that you can play online safely.

-Responsible Gambling refers to taking the necessary steps to ensure that your gambling activities are done in a way to minimise the risk of experiencing gambling problems.
+Responsible Gambling refers to taking the necessary steps so that your gambling activities are done in a way to minimise the risk of experiencing gambling problems.
 Trustworthy casinos offer many tools and information on how you can play at their site safely.
-Several authorities including the Malta Gaming Authority and the United Gambling Commission enforce Responsible Gambling related regulations such as mandatory tools and limits that a casino has to offer to its players as well as KYC checks that need to be conducted.
+Several authorities including the Malta Gaming Authority and the United Gambling Commission enforce Responsible Gambling related regulations such as mandatory tools and limits that a casino has to offer to its players.

 Tips for Betting Online